 My own experience

 When it comes to righteous anger vs. self-stigma vs. indifference, I fall squarely into the righteous anger camp.
 I rate stigmatized beliefs as having very low legitimacy (aka a steaming load of BS), and at least in part, this came from working in mental health care and having a reasonably good understanding of the reality of mental illness.
-I’m also inclined to be pro-medical intervention because of my professional background.
+Because of my professional background, I also tend to be pro-medical intervention.
 I tend to view the world through a social justice lens, which I think also lowers the perceived legitimacy of stigma.

 It probably also makes a difference that I first got sick as an adult, when I already had a strong sense of identity and self-esteem.
 I chose to “come out” early on; in part, that was because I had no control over certain people knowing, and I figured the best way to regain control would be radical openness.